voteliquid/blog/_posts/2017-03-06-how-to-move-past-two-parties.md

 ---
 layout: post
-title: "How to move past a two-party system"
+title: "How to Move Past a Two-Party System"
 subtitle: ""
 author: davidernst
 date: 2017-03-06